 Located in Fjord Norway, the Nordmøre and Romsdal area is ideal for a ski touring challenge in some of most scenic terrain the country has to offer.

 In the northwestern corner of Fjord Norway, the area of Nordmøre and Romsdal awaits with alpine peaks close to the ocean.
-Here you will find some of the biggest vertical gain in Norway, and long ups and downs to keep you entertained throughout your stay.
-This region really comes to life in the springtime, when you can experience grain snow skiing of the finest calibre.
+Here, you will find some of the largest vertical gain in Norway, and long ups and downs to keep you entertained throughout your stay.
+This region really comes to life in the springtime, when you can experience skiing on grain snow of the finest calibre.

 On the Romsdal Haute Route, commonly billed as the ‘ultimate ski tour’, you can look forward to three days in some of Norway’s remotest peaks.
 Starting and ending at the Romsdalen Lodge, the tour combines fantastic skiing terrain with spectacular fjord views and runs of up to 1,200 metres.
 Along the way, you will stay at conveniently located mountain huts and have the opportunity to enjoy delicious Norwegian cuisine.